Meet Ireland’s most innovative medtech and healthcare companies

 Ireland’s geography helps too.
 It is a strategic location of choice, not only for global medtech, but also as a base for companies looking to tap into the second biggest global medtech market, Europe, which accounts for 27% of the world market, at €115 billion.

-“Med in Ireland is an opportunity for us to fly in top international customers from around the world, so that they can see the medtech industry we have in Ireland, and for Enterprise Ireland’s client companies to do business across diagnostics, medical devices, digital health and the subsupply of precision engineering and component manufacturing,” says Deirdre Glenn, director of life sciences at Enterprise Ireland.
+“Med in Ireland is an opportunity for top international customers from around the world, to see the medtech industry we have in Ireland, and for Enterprise Ireland’s client companies to do business across diagnostics, medical devices, digital health and the subsupply of precision engineering and component manufacturing,” says Deirdre Glenn, director of life sciences at Enterprise Ireland.

 It’s also an opportunity for Ireland’s medtech sector to show what sets it apart – innovation.